tomchen/vscode-paste-markdown-link/README.md

 - Add support for multi-selection
 - If a selection is inside an existing Markdown link/image or spans multiple lines, the clipboard text is pasted as-is without Markdown syntax

+### 1.0.4

+- When no text is selected, "Paste Markdown Link (No URL Check)" and "Paste Markdown Image" commands create a markdown link with empty brackets with cursor inside